Review: Kangaroo Island walking tours from Adelaide are remarkable

-Which brings me to the wildlife, and for me, it’s what absolutely makes this trip.
+That brings me to the wildlife, and for me, it’s what makes this trip so special.
 The wildlife viewing is superb.

-With no foxes or rabbits on the island and a particularly stable habitat, expect to see lots of native mammals, including the Tamar wallaby and the Kangaroo Island kangaroo (a sub species of the western grey) with its trademark black face, paws and tail.
+There are no foxes or rabbits on the island, and you can expect to see lots of native mammals — including the Tamar wallaby and the Kangaroo Island kangaroo (a sub species of the western grey).

 Koalas, platypus and Cape Baron geese, while not native to the island, have all been introduced at various times for conservational reasons and they all thrive here.